Cochlear Implants

 A cochlear implant is made up of equipment worn on the outside of the ear and equipment surgically placed inside the ear.
 During surgery, a cut is made behind the ear and the internal pieces (receiver and electrode array) are secured under the skin.
 The electrode array is delicately placed into the cochlea, stimulating the hearing nerve when turned on.

-1. External hardware (includes microphone, speech processor, coil/cable and battery)
+External hardware (includes microphone, speech processor, coil/cable and battery)

-• The speech processor converts the environmental sound into a digital signal.
+The microphone captures sound in the environment.
+The speech processor converts the environmental sound into a digital signal.
+The signal is sent through the cable to the transmitting coil.

-• The signal is sent through the cable to the transmitting coil.
+The microphone captures sound in the environment.
+The speech processor converts the environmental sound into a digital signal.
+The signal is sent through the cable to the transmitting coil.

-2. Internal receiver
+Internal receiver

-3. Electrode array
+Electrode array

-4. Hearing nerve
+Hearing nerve

 The impact of Untreated Hearing Loss on Health